MushroomExpert.Com

 by Michael Kuo

-Stature: 60-100 feet high; to 5 feet in diameter; with a spreading and open crown; branches large, angling upwards.
+Stature: 60-100 feet high; trunk to 5 feet in diameter; with a spreading and open crown; branches large, angling upwards.

 Bark: Pale, thin, and smooth when young; soon becoming grayish brown, thick, and very deeply furrowed from the base of the tree upwards.